 However, Vonage also makes a very strong case for collaboration with Amazon Chime.
-To begin with, Chime is a solid solution with Enterprise functions, security, integrations and great features.
+To begin with, Chime is a solid solution with Enterprise functions, security, integrations, and great features.
 With the name and servers of Amazon behind Chime solution, the future is much brighter for Vonage in this space as well.
 With a strong focus on very simple video meetings and collaboration, Chime would make sense for a team that needs the best video and messaging collaboration platform possible.

 The beauty of the cloud is that nothing is done on your end, except for using the platform.
-That means everything is installed, setup, handled, and maintained on the provider’s end.
+That means everything is installed, setup, handled and maintained on the provider’s end.
 But that also means that if something goes down, you’re at the mercy of the provider to ensure the problem is fixed, and fixed in a reasonable amount of time.
-Now, the chances of an entire system or network failing is pretty slim.
+Now, the chances of an entire system or network failing are pretty slim.

-In fact just about every provider ensures redundancy in their network so that if one goes down, the system can shift and still operate.
+In fact, just about every provider ensures redundancy in their network so that if one goes down, the system can shift and still operate.
 But there still exists a pretty high possibility of a less crucial issue arising.
-This could stem from your phones not working, to calls dropping, or features missing.
+This could stem from your phones not working, to calls dropping or features missing.

 The point is that there is a pretty solid chance you or your team might have to get on the phone with the provider to work things out.
 So just as many others do, we rank support highly when comparing providers.
-We like to base our support rankings off both the options available, but equally the experience customer’s tend to write about.
+We like to base our support rankings off both the options available, but equally the experience customers tend to write about.
 We look at our database of user reviews, along with the options and information out the web to come to a verdict on which provider we feel can offer better support.

 Probably one of the largest differences we’ve come across in these two providers is when it comes down to their options in support.
 Now, RingCentral is known for opening up as many channels as possible in their approach, but more does not always mean better.
-While Vonage is a bit more slim on the support options when it comes to methods of contact, they certainly don’t fall behind for the quality of service they provide.
+While Vonage is a bit slimmer on the support options when it comes to methods of contact, they certainly don’t fall behind for the quality of service they provide.

-While customers will have to call into a support line with any issues, at least for the Essentials plan, caller overall seem to be very satisfied with the service provided.
+While customers will have to call into a support line with any issues, at least for the Essentials plan, callers seem to be very satisfied with the service provided.
 U.S. based customer service is always a big plus for a provider in this day and age as well, with the recent backlash from consumers against out-sourced support.

 But where Vonage is lacking compared to RingCentral is in the number of channels to contact support available.
 This is the clear difference between a call center and a contact center: while RingCentral offers a medley of contact options, Vonage is stuck with the legacy method of simple phone support.
 It also seems like 24/7 support is limited to “Mid Market and Enterprise” customers.

 VERDICT: RingCentral manages to offer more channels of contact for support which might benefit users that cannot always hop on the phone and make a call.
-Vonage, however, is able to laser focus their support into one channel to leave callers satisfied.
+Vonage, however, is able to laser-focus their support into one channel to leave callers satisfied.
 Based on how your business prioritizes support, Vonage’s personalized approach might work better than RingCentral’s shotgun method.
 But if all you need to do is receive an instant answer, RingCentral has more channels.